 The biotechnology industry is intensely competitive and subject to rapid and significant technological change.
 Our competitors include multinational pharmaceutical companies, specialized biotechnology companies and universities and other research institutions.
-The current standard-of-care for IgAN consists of treatment with RAAS inhibitors, (ACE inhibitors or ARBs), to control blood pressure, or steroids with or without other immunosuppressive agents to non-specifically reduce inflammation.
+The current standard-of-care for IgAN consists of treatment with off-label use of RAAS inhibitors, including ACE inhibitors and ARBs, to control blood pressure, or steroids with or without other immunosuppressive agents to non-specifically reduce inflammation.
 SGLT2 inhibitors, including AstraZeneca's Farxiga, which is approved for chronic kidney disease, is becoming the standard-of-care in some geographies including the United States.
-Among emerging therapies, we consider our most direct competitors with respect to atacicept in IgAN to be approved products: the reformulated steroid from Calliditas Therapeutics AB, and endothelin and angiotensin II receptor antagonist from Travele Therapeutics, Inc.; programs in Phase 3 clinical development: Visterra Inc., Otsuka Pharmaceutical Co, Ltd., and Novartis Pharmaceuticals Corporation, Omeros Corporation, and Chinook Therapeutics Inc.; and the following companies with programs in Phase 2 of clinical development: Chinook Therapeutics Inc., Novartis Pharmaceuticals Corporation, Reata Pharmaceuticals, Inc., RemeGen Co., Ltd., Ionis Pharmaceuticals, Inc., AstraZeneca, and DiaMedica Therapeutics, Inc. and Human Immunology Biosciences, Inc.
+Among emerging therapies, we consider our most direct competitors with respect to atacicept in IgAN to be approved products: the reformulated steroid from Caliditas Therapeutics AB, and endothelin and angiotensin II receptor antagonist from Travers Therapeutics, Inc.; programs in Phase 3 clinical development: Otsuka Pharmaceutical Co, Ltd., Novartis, Alnylam Pharmaceuticals Inc. and Roche/Ionis; and the following companies with programs in Phase 2 of clinical development: Reata Pharmaceuticals, Inc., AstraZeneca, HI-Bio, Inc., Eladon Pharmaceuticals and DiaMedica Therapeutics, Inc.

 In LN, prior to December 2020, there had been no approved therapies, and the standard-of-care has consisted of a number of non-specific therapies, including MMF, steroids, cyclophosphamide, rituximab, calcineurin inhibitors, azathioprine, and hydroxychloroquine, dependent on class of disease and whether a patient was cycling through the induction or maintenance phase of therapy.
 Paradigms are evolving with the FDA approvals of GlaxoSmithKline plc's Benlysta (belimumab) and Aurinia Pharmaceuticals Inc.'s Lupkynis (voclosporin), both of which we consider to be direct competitors.
-Our competitors include: Roche Holding AG, Novartis Pharmaceuticals Corporation, and RemeGen Co., Ltd., each of which have programs in Phase 3 clinical development; and BeiGene Ltd., Janssen Pharmaceuticals, Inc., AstraZeneca, Alexion, Omeros Corporation, Kezar Life Science Inc., kidney transplant recipients or antivirals with limited clinical evidence, including leflunomide and cidofovir, in either setting.
-There are few industry sponsored programs in development for these indications; for example, Memo Therapeutics AG's MTX-005, a monoclonal antibody targeting BKV has recently commenced Phase I clinical trials.
-Additionally, Allovir's multi-virus specific T-cell therapy, Posoleucel is in a Phase 2 clinical trial for BK viremia in kidney transplant recipients, a Phase 3 clinical trial for treatment of virus-associated cystitis, and a Phase 2 clinical trial in multi-virus prevention following allogeneic HSCT.

-Bristol Myers Squibb, Boehringer, and Novartis Pharmaceuticals Corporation, each of which have programs in Phase 2 clinical development.
+Our competitors include: Roche Holding AG, Novartis Pharmaceuticals Corporation, and AstraZeneca, each of which have programs in Phase 3 clinical development; and BeiGene Ltd., Janssen Pharmaceuticals, Inc., AstraZeneca, Alexion, Omeros Corporation, Kezar Life Science Inc., Bristol Myers Squibb, Boehringer, Amgen Inc. and Novartis, each of which have programs in Phase 2 clinical development.

 In the kidney transplant or HSCT setting, there are currently no anti-BKV therapies approved.
-The standard of care in both settings is to reduce immunosuppression as a first line, and potentially to offer intravenous immune globulin (IVIG) in
+The standard of care in both settings is to reduce immunosuppression as a first line, and potentially to offer intravenous immune globulin (IVIG) in kidney transplant recipients or antivirals with limited clinical evidence, including leflunomide and cidofovir, in either setting.
+There are few industry sponsored programs in development for these indications; for example, Memo Therapeutics AG's MTX-005, a monoclonal antibody targeting BKV is in Phase 1 clinical trials.

 Many of our competitors have significantly greater financial, technical, human and other resources than we do and may be better equipped to develop, manufacture and market technologically superior products.
 In addition, many of these competitors have significantly greater experience than we have in undertaking nonclinical studies and human clinical trials of new pharmaceutical products and in obtaining regulatory approvals of human therapeutic products.
-Accordingly, our competitors may succeed in obtaining FDA approval for superior products.
+Accordingly, our competitors may succeed in obtaining FDA or comparable approval for superior products.
 Many of our competitors have established distribution channels for the commercialization of their products, whereas we have no such channel or capabilities.
 In addition, many competitors have greater name recognition and more extensive collaborative relationships.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a smaller number of our competitors.
 Smaller or early stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.